Rublev09/Getting-and-Cleaning-Data/README.md

 In this repo there are:

-1. CodeBook.md, that describes the variables and the datasets considered in the analysis.
+1. CodeBook.md,  describes the variables and the datasets considered in the analysis.

-2. run_analysis.R, that contains all the code to perform the analysis required.
+2. run_analysis.R,  contains all the code to perform the analysis required.

-3. averages_data.txt, that is the final output.
+3. averages_data.txt,  is the final output.